<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3><strong>How long does therapy take to show results?</strong></h3>

 <p>Every child is unique, so progress varies.
 Some children show improvements within a few months, while others may take longer.
-The key is consistent support and celebrating small steps forward.
-Regular communication with your therapist can help track progress and adjust strategies as needed.</p>
+Consistency and a supportive environment at home and school help maximize benefits.
+Setting realistic goals and celebrating small achievements can motivate both you and your child.</p>

 <h3><strong>Will my child enjoy the sessions?</strong></h3>